Cassinia decipiens: Taxonomy and naming

 Cassinia decipiens was first formally described in 2004 by Anthony Edward Orchard in Australian Systematic Botany from specimens he collected near Rylstone in 2004.
+The specific epithet (decipiens) means deceiving.

 Distribution and habitat

-This species of Cassinia grows in forest and woodland in a small area between to Goulburn River and Rylstone on the Central Western Slopes of New South Wales.
+This species of Cassinia grows on sandy soils in forest and woodland in a small area between Goulburn River and Rylstone on the Central Western Slopes of New South Wales.